Le Tonkinois Varnish

 When the Eberspacher is switched on and it reaches maximum power there is jet like roar.
 It is not loud but could disturb adjacent campers or boaters, especially in quiet locations.
 The noise reduces as the heater power drops.
 Fitting an exhaust silencer does reduce the noise level and I consider one essential for my own use.
 The vehicle type silencer is not gas tight so should not be fitted inside boats, boat versions are longer, they are also more effective.
 The combustion air inlet produces a low level noise, fitting a silencer reduces it further.
 More details on silencers are on our buying advice and silencer autopsy pages.
 Silencers are also available to reduce the blown air noise, they are big.

-If the heater has previously been turned on and left in standby by reducing the temperature setting it does not go to the highest setting when restarting so will be quieter.
+If an Airtronic D2 heater has previously been turned on and left in standby by reducing the temperature setting it starts at the medium heat setting when restarting so will be quieter.
 The clicking of the fuel pump may be audible inside the boat or vehicle and can be reduced by fitting one of the newer rubber clamps in place of the older type clamp. (see buying advice pages).
 Metal fuel pipe can transmit this noise throughout the boat via the fixing clips.
 Fit the pipe inside cheap 6 mm internal diameter hose and clip that.

 Blower motor bearings can wear and become noisy.